General Degree Requirements

 - To engage actively in research and service.

-The College prepares students for careers in the production of public communication, such as in news, media, and film, for professional positions in government, business, and industry requiring training in media and communication, and for educational positions requiring graduate study in specific areas of communication and information sciences.
-The College also provides study of the processes of human and mass communication, preparing students to be effective communicators and fostering their abilities to think critically, to express and to advocate their ideas effectively, and to understand and appreciate the diversity of human communication in practice.
-Supporting the College in these goals are the Digital Media Center, the Alabama Program in Sports Communication, the Betsy Plank Center for Leadership in Public Relations, and the Institute for Communication and Information Research.
+The College prepares students for careers in the production of public communication, such as in news, media, and film, for professional positions in government, business, and industry that require training in media and communication and for educational positions requiring graduate study in specific areas of communication and information sciences.
+The College also provides study of the processes of human and mass communication to prepare students to be effective communicators by fostering their abilities to think critically, to express and to advocate their ideas effectively, and to understand and appreciate the diversity of human communication in practice.
+Supporting the College in these goals are the Digital Media Center, the Alabama Program in Sports Communication, the Holle Center for Communication Arts, the Betsy Plank Center for Leadership in Public Relations, and the Institute for Communication and Information Research.